GadgetSeed/gadgetseed/README.md

    Input No. :
    ```

-1. Selecting an application by configuration
+1. Application selection by configuration

-   When you see something similar to the following, select the application you want to build.
+   When the following content is displayed, select the application to build.
    An example is when "3" (32F769IDISCOVERY) is selected as the system.
    Enter a number to select the application.